Why I Detest Hormone-D Supplements

 Of course not!
 And this is true of hormone-D, too!

-It appears that “Low vitamin-D” shows up (i.e. it is correlated) with countless conditions, but its lack is hardly cause of these many conditions, and its supplementation is hardly a correction of these same conditions.
+It appears that “Low vitamin-D” shows up (i.e. it is correlated) with countless conditions, but its lack is hardly a cause of these many conditions, and its supplementation is hardly a correction of these same conditions.
 (Please take a moment to re-read that sentence, once again) Worse yet, it seems that the much bally-hooed “benefits” of taking this synthetic supplement are more illusory, than real.
 Why are we not surprised?

 In conclusion, supplementing with this “poison,” because you think you have a dearth of this storage hormone in your blood, could very well be the stimulus for the death of your vitality, in ways you never imagined possible.